membraneframework/bundlex/README.md

 [![API Docs](https://img.shields.io/badge/api-docs-yellow.svg?style=flat)](https://hexdocs.pm/bundlex/)
 [![CircleCI](https://circleci.com/gh/membraneframework/bundlex.svg?style=svg)](https://circleci.com/gh/membraneframework/bundlex)

 Bundlex is a multi-platform tool for compiling C code along with elixir projects, for use in NIFs, CNodes and Ports.
-The tool provides also convenient way of accessing compiled code in elixir modules.
+The tool also provides a convenient way of accessing compiled code in elixir modules.

+Bundlex has been tested on Linux, Mac OS and FreeBSD.
+There's some support for Windows as well, but it's experimental and unstable (see issues for details).

-This tool is a part of [Membrane Framework](https://membraneframework.org/)
+This tool is maintained by the [Membrane Framework](https://membraneframework.org/) team.

 ## Installation